MicrosoftDocs/architecture-center/docs/example-scenario/private-web-app/private-web-app.md

 ## Alternatives

 - An alternative approach for private connectivity is an [App Service Environment](/azure/app-service/environment/intro) for hosting the web application within an isolated environment, and [Azure SQL Managed Instance](/azure/azure-sql/managed-instance/sql-managed-instance-paas-overview) as the database engine.
-Both of these services are natively deployed within a Virtual Network, so there is no need for Virtual Network integration or private endpoints.
+Both of these services are natively deployed within a Virtual Network, so there's no need for Virtual Network integration or private endpoints.
 These offerings are typically more costly, because they provide single-tenant isolated deployment and other features.

   If you have an App Service Environment but aren't using SQL Managed Instance, you can still use a private endpoint for private connectivity to a SQL Database.
 If you already have SQL Managed Instance but are using multi-tenant App Service, you can still use regional VNet Integration to connect to the SQL Managed Instance private address.

 - The App Service and Private Link subnets could be in separate peered Virtual Networks, for example as part of a hub-and-spoke network configuration.
-However, although App Service regional VNet Integration works across peered Virtual Networks, the peered Virtual Networks must be located in the same Azure region.
+However, for regional VNet Integration, the peered Virtual Networks must be located in the same Azure region.

 - As an alternative to Private Endpoints, you can use [Service Endpoints](/azure/virtual-network/virtual-network-service-endpoints-overview) to secure the database.
+The private endpoint, **PrivateLinkSubnet**, and configuring the `WEBSITE_VNET_ROUTE_ALL` app setting, are then unnecessary.
+A Service Endpoint accesses the database via its public endpoint, so the `WEBSITE_DNS_SERVER` app setting is also unnecessary.
 You still need to use regional VNet Integration to get incoming traffic to route through the Virtual Network.
-The private endpoint, **PrivateLinkSubnet**, and configuring the `WEBSITE_VNET_ROUTE_ALL` app setting, are unnecessary.
-A Service Endpoint accesses the database via its public endpoint, so the `WEBSITE_DNS_SERVER` app setting is also unnecessary.

   Compared to Service Endpoints, Private Endpoints provide a private, dedicated IP address toward a specific instance, for example a logical SQL Server, rather than an entire service.
 Private Endpoints can help prevent data exfiltration towards other database servers.
 For more information, see [Comparison between Service Endpoints and Private Endpoints](/azure/private-link/private-link-faq#what-is-the-difference-between-a-service-endpoints-and-a-private-endpoints).